 Before we can get into all the different sorts of shoes - minimalist, maximalist, stability, barefoot, and the rest - we need to figure out where you'll be running.
+The first thing to figure out when you're in the market for a new pair of kicks is where you'll use them.
 Will you be mostly on the road, a little bit on the trails, all trail, and what kind of trails?
 Gentle, serendipitous little things with hard-packed earth or treacherous treks into the wilderness not for the uninsured?
 Keep your answer in mind.

 Trail shoes need to withstand the stabbing, tearing, and scraping from rough terrain, so they offer significantly more protection.
-They're usually heavier, use super durable rubber, typically carbon rubber, and are less flexible than road shoes.
-There are exceptions though, as in some of the shoes put out by Merrell, New Balance, Vibram, and the other emergent minimalist/barefoot companies.
-Traditional trail shoes are typically fine for traversing a jagged boulder field, whereas the minimalist/barefoot shoes might be a bit too risky.
+They tend to be heavier, use more durable rubber, and are more rigid than road shoes.
+There are exceptions though, as in some of the shoes put out by Merrell, New Balance, Vibram, and the other emergent minimalist and barefoot companies.
+Traditional trail shoes are typically fine for traversing a jagged boulder field, while the minimalist and barefoot models might not be enough protection or support for sharp rocks and the other precarious obstacles you encounter out in the wild.
 At the least, the less protected shoes would require you to slow down more over the most craggy bits.

-Trail shoes also come with a wider landing platform than road shoes to give a better feeling of control during landing.
-The more of your shoe that is making direct contact with the ground at any given moment, the better control you'll have while running.
+Trail shoes also come with a wider landing platform than road shoes to allow for more control during landing.
+The more of your shoe that makes direct contact with the ground at any given moment, the better control you'll have while running.
 This is quite effective when you're hopping rock to rock and across creeks in trail shoes.

 Selecting the Right Road Running Shoe

-When you're in the market for new road shoes your first question should be "What is my running style?"
-The second is "What shoe matches my style?"
-It's extremely important that your shoe complements or assists your running style to maintain form and injury.
-At the very least, you shouldn't have to fight against the structures in your shoe to have a natural ride.
-For example, a runner with a standard gait might have some serious discomfort wearing a stability shoe meant for pronators.
-Meanwhile, a supinator seeking stability might actually have trouble in a stability shoe.
+Generally, you shouldn't have to fight against the structures and design of your shoe when you go out for a run.
+A runner with a neutral gait might have some serious discomfort wearing a stability shoe meant for pronators.
+Conversely, a supinator in need of stability might actually have trouble in a stability shoe.
 Most stability shoes are meant to limit excessive inward movement of the ankles (overpronation), which would reinforce the excessive outward rolling of a supinator.
 But we'd encourage you to go see a sports physiologist for proper advice on specifics.

 Types of Road Running Shoes

 Neutral road shoes are typically lighter and have more flexibility when compared to stability road shoes.
 You'll likely want to pick a neutral shoe if you have average pronation in your stride and a medium to high arch.
-Neutral road shoes omit the rigid midsole posting as well as the plastic space trusstic found in stability shoes, which allow the shoes to be lighter and have more flexibility.
-Neutral shoes also usually use a single density midsole instead of multi-density like most stability shoes.
+Most neutral running shoes lack the rigid midsole posting and plastic space trusstic found in stability shoes.
+These omissions reduce weight and improve flexibility for most neutral running shoes.
+They also usually use a single density midsole instead of multi-density like most stability shoes.
 A single density midsole gives you a much softer landing, making them much more comfortable as the miles pass by.
 The majority of neutral shoes have a relatively flexible midsole like the Brooks Pureflow 7, that helps absorb impact from a standard foot strike.
-Expect to see about an 8mm heel to toe discrepancy in most neutral shoes, though they can range higher, as in the Brooks Glycerin 16, the most comfortable shoe in our group.
+Expect to see about an 8mm heel to toe discrepancy in most neutral shoes, though they can range higher, as in the Brooks Glycerin 17, the most comfortable shoe in our group.

-If moving toward minimalism sounds interesting, you can facilitate the transition by using racing flats and more minimal footwear on a regular basis.
-Logging short runs (one or two miles) on a soft grassy surface is also good way to strengthen all those muscles in your feet more quickly.
+If the direction towards minimalism sounds interesting, you can facilitate the transition by using racing flats and more minimal footwear regularly.
+Logging short runs (one or two miles) on a soft grassy surface is also a good way to strengthen all those muscles in your feet more quickly.
 Please keep in mind, any time you change shoes or running style you're increasing the risk of injury.
 The most significant advice we can give you is to not make big, drastic changes in your training or the type of shoe you're used to running in.